Chapter Seven Walls Fall Down

 That letter dumbfounded White who replied that he knew nothing about "architecture" or managing workers.
 He had second thoughts about taking the job and given his personal business would probably not join his new colleagues until October.(17) Exactly why is not known, but White soon relented and did his duty.

-At the same time White sent his second thoughts, three hundred feet of foundation walls for both the North and South wings fell down.
+Thornton and Scott didn't seem to sense the president's unease with their way of conducting business.
+Or they thought good news would ameliorate it.
+After their short summary of Hallet's hearing, they added: "We are happy in having it in our power to inform you that the Capitol progresses rapidly...."
+Then, at the same time White sent his second thoughts to the president, three hundred feet of foundation walls for both the North and South wings fell down.
 That was all of that year's work.
 Work would resume only on the North Wing.
 Both houses of congress would have to meet there in 1800.
 The president did not lecture Thornton and Scott.
 He left that to Randolph who put it this way: "The President will by no means suppose, nor does he mean in the most distant manner to insinuate, that due attention was not paid by the Commissioners to the running up of the walls of the Capitol, but it may happen in some other instance that a similar fatality might take place which would be prevented by the watchful inspection of the Commissioners...."

 No one investigated the board's role in the collapse.
 Roe had a piece work contract that the board boasted would save money and speed up the work.
 But there had been problems.
 On April 22, 1795, Roe had written to the board asking for the architect to give directions.
 While Roe was a contractor who hired his own masons, he did rely on the commissioners to supply him with slave laborers to move the stone.
 He had also complained in April and May of not having enough stone thus leaving the slaves with no work.(19)